aeharriman/dichotomous/task-tracking.md

 Form validation and submission needs to work as expected

 ### Shall:
-- [ ] Shall validate that the form is not empty before allowing submission
-- [ ] Shall correctly parse a valid dichotomous key string into a KeyObject on submit
+- [ ] setDichotomousKey, when a valid dichotomous key string is in the textarea, shall be called with a KeyObject on submit
 - [ ] Shall set the dichotomousKey state correctly upon submission

-- [ ] Shall call handleSubmit when submit button clicked
+[//]: # (- [ ] Shall call handleSubmit when submit button clicked)
 - [X] Clicking submit shall call setDichotomousKey with a non-empty form
 - [ ] Clicking submit shall call setDichotomousKey with the correct key from the selected tab if form empty
 - [X] Shall allow text input in the textarea